uclaacm/one-click-event-publishing/README.md

 # One Click Event Publishing!

+## Overview

-One click to publish events/posts on various social media platforms.
+Internal tool for ACM -- one click to publish events on various social media platforms!

-# Developer tools:
+## Preparing to run the project

+Install relevant developer tools
 * npm
 * git
-* python3 (for backend)
-* django (backend python framework)
+* python + Flask
-* react
+* React + Typescript
-* Visual Studio Code (or code editor of choice)
+* Code editor of choice (such as Visual Studio Code)

-# Preparing to run the project
-Install relevant developer tools
-* Install dependencies: Run `npm install`
+Install dependencies: `npm install`

-# Run the backend
+## Backend info

 Move into the backend folder with `cd backend`.
 Create a virtual environment if none made yet with `python3 -m venv venv`.

 Activate your virtual environment with `source venv/bin/activate` and deactivate it with `deactivate`.